Head Gear

 ends of webbing, velcro and elastic keepers.
 X Head-Loc - In the X configuration, the side straps follow the jawline around the neck and cross at the nape, passing through the padded nape pad.
 H Head-Loc - Here, the side straps do not cross, but are instead attached to a 6" long padded nape pad.
 The distance between the side straps can be adjusted along the nape pad, with the maximum spacing about 5".
 What's the difference between the two?
 The H configuration is meant to provide a little extra stability when night vision devices are mounted on the helmet.
 Other than that, I couldn't really find a different in comfort - they both feel much better than the stock harness.
 The H configuration might also be a more comfortable if you have a thicker neck.
 Ops-Core offers a more detailed explaination here.

 Installing either configuration was simple.
 All it requires is removing the standard harness, and replacing it with the Head-Loc.
 The Head-Loc is supplied with four ballistic screws and mounting hardware (T-nuts).
 The screw goes through the hole in the helmet, and then the strap anchor then T-nut.
 The holes on my medium Gentex were smaller in diameter than the MICH or ACH, so I opened them up to fit the Ops-Core hardware.
 You can use a phillips or flathead screwdriver, or even a coin to install the ballistic screws.
 I also found that the Gentex TBH rear harness holes are spaced wider and higher than on the MSA/Gallet MICH/ACH, so that I almost maxed out the small/medium X-harness side front-rear adjustment and the spacing between the straps for the H-configuration.
 So, if you're buying a Head-Loc for a Gentex, get the large X Head-Loc.
 I've heard reports from others who have found that they maxed out the adjustment on the small/medium harness when using it with a medium sized helmet.
 To be on the safe side, If you've got a medium or larger MICH or ACH, order a large size harness or refer to the Ops-Core sizing guide on their product pages.
 I found the simplified strap geometry and Head-Loc buckles to make adjusting the helmet easier than any other harness I've tried.
 Before donning the helmet, I loosened up the straps a bit by sliding the Head-Loc Tabs away from the chin cup.
 I put the helmet on, adjusted the chin straps (up-down) by sliding the adjustment tabs along the webbing down towards the chin cup, and then adjusted either the side (front-back) straps.
 Then I made minor adjustments individually.
 When I achieved the desired tension, I let go and the triglides stayed put.
 Adjustments can be made on the fly; no velcro to unhook and rehook, or tucking loose ends into elastic keepers.
 If you look at the photos below, you'll notice that the side straps are straight all the way from the back to the front of the chin.
 The chin strap is also straight when it runs from the side of the helmet and down under the chin.
 This is the key to the stability of the helmet.
-By eliminating the angle or pivot points between the chin cup and straps, the helmet is much more stable on the head than the standard harness.
 If you look at the photos of the Canadian helmet further down this page, you'll also see a straight-line strap configuration.
 I also put my PVS-7 goggles on the helmet, and found both configurations to feel more stable, with the slight edge in comfort around the nape area going to the H configuration.
 Without the weight of the NVG's pulling the helmet forward, both felt pretty much the same - more comfortable than the stock harness.
 In my opinion, the Ops-Core Head Locs set the standard for ease of adjustability, low profile, stability, simplicity and comfort.
 Ops-Core also offers APO/FPO and international shipping - click here for details.

 4/26/07 - 3" CBRN/Gas Mask Extender - Shown here with the Tan X Head-Loc is the 3" CBRN/Gas Mask Extender.
 This installs to the chin strap buckle, adding 3" of length so a gas mask can be worn with the helmet.
 I've illustrated it here with a Scott M95 mask.
 I buckled the extender in, adjusted the straps normally, and that's all it took to acheive a comfortable setup with the mask (as far as wearing a gas mask goes).
 The extender is easily removed to return the harness to it's normal configuration.